inveniosoftware/docs-invenio-rdm/docs/features/scalable.md

   - toc
 template: features_sub.html
 image: ../images/scalable.png
 summary: InvenioRDM scales with you!
 Handle 1 or 100 million records, 1 byte or several petabytes.
 It runs on bare-metal, VMs and container platforms such as Kubernetes and OpenShift.
-InvenioRDM powers very large repositories such as Zenodo
+InvenioRDM powers very large repositories such as Zenodo.
 ---

 ## Build on giants